TheTrueProgrammer17/Night-Challenge---Color-Guided-ZigZag/README.md

 4. ROV should pass only through the assigned color gates
 5. ROV must avoid touching the gates

-This is the code for 2D gate detection based on the color (Blue, Red, Green, Yellow).
+This is the code for 2D gate detection based on the color (Blue, Red, Green, Yellow) and also provides distance estimation between ROV and the colored gate.

+It also generates commands such as MOVE UP, MOVE DOWN, MOVE RIGHT, MOVE LEFT and CENTERED.